visipedia/caltech-fish-counting/CFC-DAOD/README.md

 # Caltech Fish Counting – Domain Adaptive Object Detection

-This repository includes resources for the Caltech Fish Counting – Domain Adaptive Object Detection (CFC-DAOD) dataset introduced in [Align and Distill: A Unified Framework for Domain Adaptive Object Detection]() (2024, preprint coming soon).
+This repository includes resources for the Caltech Fish Counting – Domain Adaptive Object Detection (CFC-DAOD) dataset introduced in [Align and Distill: A Unified Framework for Domain Adaptive Object Detection](https://arxiv.org/abs/2403.12029).
 It is an extension of the [Caltech Fish Counting Dataset](../CFC/) (ECCV 2022) that includes additional data for unsupervised domain adaptation.

 Below we provide download links for all data and annotations.
 Please see the [Align and Distill (ALDI)](https://github.com/justinkay/aldi) codebase to train DAOD models on CFC-DAOD.